Event-Triggered Distributed Estimation With Decaying Communication Rate: Main results

 \section{Main results}

-In this section, an event-triggered distributed estimation algorithm is proposed.
-Moreover, the mean-square and almost-sure convergence of the estimator are studied, respectively.
-Additionally, convergence of the communication rate is analyzed.
+{The formulated problem is solved in this section.
+First, an event-triggered distributed algorithm is proposed to estimate the parameter.
+Then, the mean-square and almost-sure convergence of the algorithm are studied, respectively.
+Additionally, the decay speed of the communication rate is analyzed.
+The proofs of these results are provided in Section~\ref{sec:proofs}.}